AABur/tgfolder_export/README.md

-# A program to export list of channels for each of your Telegram folder
+# Telegram Folder Channels List Exporter

-The program exports only list of channels, it does not export messages.
+The program exports list of channels and groups for each Telegram folder.
+It does not export messages.

 What is chat folders: https://telegram.org/blog/folders